Frequently Asked Questions

 Coursework can appear in a number of different formats—textbook reading, discussion forums, papers, and/or tests and quizzes.
 Most courses supplement the material with short video lectures or lecture notes, and some have optional or flexibly scheduled synchronous (live) sessions.

-To facilitate discussion and student learning, you will regularly post (write short articles or responses generally under 300 words) to discussion boards or forums, allowing you to interact with each other and the teacher on a topic.
+To facilitate discussion and student learning, you will regularly post (write short articles or responses generally under 300 words) to discussion boards or forums, allowing you to interact with other students and the teacher on a topic.

 Do I have to be online at a certain time?